 After all of the shapes are cut out, begin gluing them onto the paper.
 These form the different houses and buildings to make the cities interesting and all so different from one another.

-I brought in some sticker paper (you can use sticker labels too) and invited them to cut windows and doors and draw on these with black sharpies.
+I brought in some sticker labels and invited them to cut windows and doors and draw on these with black sharpies. - Display!

 I hope you try this Paul Klee art project for kids, it’s really easy to set up and the process is lots of fun!